jsatlien/onboarding-assistant/README.md

 1. **Frontend SDK**: A Vue.js component library that provides a floating assistant UI
 2. **Backend API**: A .NET Core API that integrates with OpenAI's Assistant API
-3. **CLI Tool**: A Python-based tool for generating contextual metadata from source code
+3. **CLI Tool**: A Node.js-based CLI tool for generating contextual metadata files for direct upload to OpenAI Assistant

 Additionally, a demo application is included to showcase the Onboarding Assistant in action.